 M.S.
 Clinical Rehabilitation Counseling

 The Master of Science program in Clinical Rehabilitation Counseling prepares candidates to provide rehabilitation services aimed at helping individuals with disabilities to achieve their maximum potential.
 The Clinical Rehabilitation Counseling program empowers individuals to make informed choices, to help individuals achieve positive mental health, and to maximize opportunities for economic independence.
 During the program students will develop advanced expertise, conduct research, assume leadership roles, and complete a capstone project.

 Rehabilitation counselors assist people with physical, mental, or emotional disabilities to become self-sufficient, productive citizens.
 They draw on knowledge from several fields including counseling, psychology, medicine, psychiatry, sociology, social work, education, and law.
 Their specialized knowledge of disabilities and the impact of environmental factors that interact with disabilities differentiate rehabilitation counselors from other types of counselors.

 Rehabilitation Counselors are in Demand

 Demand for rehabilitation counselors is expected to grow with the increase in the elderly population and with the continued rehabilitation needs of other groups, such as veterans and people with disabilities.
 According to the Bureau of Labor Statistics, employment of rehabilitation counselors is expected to grow by 28 percent from 2010 to 2020, faster than the average for all occupations.
-Mercer University’s Master of Science in Rehabilitation Counseling prepares candidates to serve in this vital role.
+Mercer University’s Master of Science in Clinical Rehabilitation Counseling prepares candidates to serve in this vital role.

 Clinical Rehabilitation counselors seek: